Fergal McGoldrick - Associate

 Outside defamation and privacy, he maintains a significant public law practice, acting for, amongst others, a large non-departmental public body charged with producing numerous sensitive decisions annually.
 He has also assisted in the preparation of various CEOs, senior civil servants, academics, and lawyers for appearances before statutory hearings and inquiries.

 Fergal is ranked in the Chambers UK guide as an "associate to watch", with the 2021 version commenting that he is "highly professional and attentive to client requirements, he is excellent technically and also very commercial and pragmatic."

 In addition to his litigation experience, he regularly delivers guest lectures on media law to students on the MA in Journalism at Ulster University, was consulted on the Northern Ireland chapter of McNae’s Essential Law for Journalists, (24th Ed., June 2018) and has provided commentary to the media on media law matters.

-Fergal graduated with an LL.B.
-(Hons.)
-Degree in Law and Marketing in 2007 where he was awarded the Sweet and Maxwell University Law Prize, before completing an LL.M in International Human Rights Law and a Masters Degree in Business Studies.
-He qualified as a solicitor in June 2013 from the Institute of Professional Legal Studies and was awarded the Mills Selig Prize in that year.
+Fergal graduated with a (LLB honours) degree in Law and Marketing in 2007 where he was awarded the Sweet and Maxwell University Law Prize, before completing an LLM in International Human Rights Law and a masters degree in Business Studies.
+He subsequently qualified as a solicitor from the Institute of Professional Legal Studies (Queen’s University) with commendation, and was awarded the Mills Selig Prize on qualification.